Disney World is known as the Most Magical Place on Earth, and for good reason!

-If you can manage to visit Disney World during the “slower times” of the year, like late February or September, you’ll likely encounter much fewer crowds then.
+If you can manage to visit Disney World during the “slower times” of the year, you’ll likely encounter much fewer crowds then.
+However, don’t absolutely count on it — this year, we saw very high crowds during times that were previously known as being “slow.”
 Of course, some people can only go during those peak times like summer or the holidays because of work, school, and other obligations, which we totally get!
 But, if you can manage to take a break during those slower periods that can be a great way to avoid the crowds.

-You can also try to get to the parks BEFORE they officially open — you’ll actually be able to generally get into the parks about 30-60 minutes before their official opening time and ride some top attractions without too much of a wait!
-Or, you can consider coming back to the parks later in the evening when some of the crowds may have left the parks to rest at their resorts.
+You can also try to get to the parks BEFORE they officially open.
+Disney resort guests can enter the parks 30 minutes before they officially open, and you’ll be able to ride some top attractions without too much of a wait (or, at least a shorter wait than later in the day!).
+You can also consider coming back to the parks later in the evening when some of the crowds may have left the parks to rest at their resorts.

 Overall, it’s just about being prepared and making small changes to your schedule or plans as you go along your trip to adjust with any crowds or circumstances you might find along the way.

 2. Lots of TRASH